Parallels Between "The Fall" of Adapa in the Adapa and the Southwind Myth and "The Fall" of Adam in Genesis 3:1-24

 (4) Dumuzi's wife the Sumerian goddess Inanna "the lady of heaven" bears the title Inanna-edin-na "Inanna of edin", and nin-edin-na "lady of edin."
 In myths she is also called ama-ushumgal-an-na "the mother is a great serpent-dragon of heaven."
 A Sumerian myth relates how she once descended to the earth with her brother the sun-god (Sumerian Utu) to EAT OF CEDAR _TREES_ (consuming apparently pine nuts), to ACQUIRE SEXUAL KNOWLEDGE to fulfil her wifely duties.
 To the degree that Eve is Adam's "wife" in Eden and she eats of a tree's fruit to acquire knowledge, perhaps Inanna "the lady of edin" has been _recast_ as Eve?
 Eve's "involvement" with a SERPENT may recall her as "Inanna of edin" bearing the epithet ama-ushumgal-an-na "the mother is a great serpent-dragon of heaven"?
 Of interest here is that some Christian art work portrays the serpent as a woman with the lower half of her body being a serpent.

-The Cherubim as Ningishzida and Tammuz:
+The Cherubim as Gishzida and Dumuzi:

 Yahweh has the Cherubim drive man out of the garden in Eden and has them guard its entrance to deny re-entry to man (Ge 3:24).
 Ningishzida and Tammuz serve as gate guards for Anu's heavenly abode.
 They intercept all visitors and present them to Anu, they also, on Anu's orders, escort visitors back the earth, in our case, Adapa.
 Adapa's refusal to accept their generous offer of immortality suggests for me that they would not welcome again his entry into Anu's heavenly abode, they would probably deny him re-entry.
 I thus understand the Hebrews have reworked Adapa's "escorted return" from Anu's abode by Ningishzida and Dumuzi as the Cherubim "driving out" Adam and Eve and denying man's entry.
 That is to say, Anu was probably not willing to let Adapa have a "second chance" at consuming the "bread and water of life."